kindrowboat/yadu/README.md

-Collecting workspace information

 # YADU - Yet Another Dotfiles Utility

 YADU is a simple, powerful dotfiles management tool that helps you organize and apply your configuration files in a modular way.

+Example dot files repo: [kindrowboat/dots](https://github.com/kindrowboat/dots)

 ## Features